23W-INCO/visualization-Maja03/README.md

 ## Visualization Efficiency
 - **Venn Diagram:** This visual representation aids in highlighting overlaps and intersections between psychological conditions.
 It enables a quick comprehension of co-occurrences among depression, anxiety, and panic attacks, facilitating a better grasp of their relationships.
-- **Bar Charts:** Effectively showcase treatment effectiveness, allowing users to compare the number of treated and untreated cases across different conditions.
+- **Bar Charts:**  Effectively showcase treatment effectiveness, allowing users to compare the incidence of different conditions across gender categories.
+The use of distinctive colors enhances readability, and the stacked layout provides a clear visual representation of the overall distribution.
+This empowers healthcare professionals and stakeholders to identify patterns and make informed decisions based on gender-specific mental health conditions.

 ## Additional Application Features
 - **Filtering Capabilities:** The dashboard includes filters for age, academic year, or other demographic factors.
 These features enable users to narrow down data analysis based on specific parameters, providing more targeted insights.